rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

 # Lab 1: Setup the Environment

 In this lab you will prepare the hardware, download the workshop content locally, and initilize the cloud components.
-To do this you will also login to your Amazon Web Services account to configure credentials for the Xilinx hardware used in this workshop.
+We will also login to your Amazon Web Services account to configure credentials for the Xilinx hardware used in this workshop and to have interface for tracking the data and device shadows of the Xilinx devices.

 ## Applying your Credits